TechnologyClassroom/generative_art/README.md

 ---

 The latest & greatest is in the [ppy_terminal directory](https://github.com/technologyclassroom/generative_art/tree/master/ppy_terminal).
-Using Processing from the termainal with Python.
+Using Processing from the terminal with Python.
 It's fun, and has a thorough readme.

 ---